domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Bearish/bullish.
 Become a researh or science project.
 Best, <<insert_name>>.
+Between a rock and a hard place.
 Black sheep.
+Boots on the ground.
 Bottom line.
 Break the bank.
 Bridge the gap.
+Bring to light/shed light on.
 Bring to the fore.
 Business-to-business (B2B).
 Business-to-consumer (B2C).